← Back to Home

 Execution Flow of do-while Loop

-3. If condition is true, loop repeats
+3. If the condition is true, repeat the loop

-4. If condition is false, loop exits
+4. If the condition is false, exit the loop

 do {